maylad31/allin1_ocr/README.md

 # allin1_ocr
-Choose from paddleocr, teseract or doctr to perfrom OCR.
+Choose from paddleocr, python-doctr or tesseract to perfrom OCR.

 Installation:</br>